 It is very nice to see opposite sex characters interact without immediately being sexualized.

-We all know Stranger Things is a great show that has us asking more questions that finding answers.
+We all know Stranger Things is a great show that has us asking more questions than finding answers.
 After season two, the storm of questions grew even more.
 Luckily, Netflix recently confirmed season three and the Duffer brothers are writing to end the series at season four.
-As such, our questions will eventually be answered, we’re half way there.
+As such, our questions will eventually be answered, we’re halfway there.

-Such curiosity and intrigue is what has us hooked, but there are many more reasons why Stranger Things has captured out hearts.
+Such curiosity and intrigue are what has us hooked, but there are many more reasons why Stranger Things has captured our hearts.
 Looking back on the show (while we impatiently wait for season three), it’s interesting to compare the differences between Stranger Things and most horror movies.
 There are a series of clichés and tropes that most horror movies follow in a very specific way.

 For example, if the story is centered around children, they are the only ones that experience the horror, often helpless against it, and the adults never listen to them.
 Stranger Things deviates greatly from such tropes, often using the deviation to dive into character development and story depth.
 As such, I have compiled a list of 11 Horror Movie Tropes Stranger Things does better.